schryer/python_course_material/doc/README.md

 make github
 ```

 This command calls a [Python] script that reads all `Markdown`  files
-in `stubs/` and `stubs/pages/` and creates analogous files within
+in `stubs/` and `stubs/pages/` and `.ipynb` files in `stubs/` and creates analogous files within
 `content/` and `content/pages/` with the contents of
 `external_links.md` appended to each.
+For the `.ipynb` files, the header content is created from
+the base filename.
 This command is provided as:

 ```shell
 python add_links.py